OUR SERVICES

 Neighborhood Job Center (NJC)

-• In partnership with the Office of Economic and Workforce Development (OEWD), YCD serves as the Neighborhood Job Center (NJC) for Bayview, offering employment services for ages 16 and up.
+• In partnership with the Office of Economic and Workforce Development (OEWD), YCD serves as the Neighborhood Job Center (NJC) for Bayview, offering employment services for ages 16-18.

 Hours